-We have previously entered into a sales agreement, or the Sales Agreement, with Cantor Fitzgerald & Co., or Cantor.
+We have previously entered into a sales agreement, or the Sales Agreement, with Cantor.
 Pursuant to this prospectus supplement, we may offer and sell shares of our common stock having an aggregate gross sales price of up to \$150,000,000 from time to time through Cantor acting as sales agent.
-A copy of the Sales Agreement was filed as an exhibit to a Current Report on Form 8-K and is incorporated by reference into this prospectus supplement.
+A copy of the Sales Agreement was filed as Exhibit 1.1 to our Current Report on Form 8-K filed with the SEC on November 9, 2022 and is incorporated by reference into this prospectus supplement.